Louanna noticed that everyone on the ferry was feasting.

 I’ve been a night owl since I was born, so I’m sure I was up extremely late reading and writing.
 In the morning, I could not get up.
 I was exhausted and for the life of me I couldn’t pull myself out from my slumber of the dead.
 And I didn’t even want to, because I was warm and sleep was delicious.

-We felt terrible that the owner of the B&B, a solitary woman in her 60s, had worked so hard and so thoughtfully to make us her special oatcakes—and not only had my mom barely been able to choke one down, I hadn’t even made an appearance for breakfast.
+We felt terrible that the owner of the B&B, a solitary woman in her 60s, had worked so hard and so thoughtfully to make us her special oatcakes—and not only had Louanna been barely able to choke one down, I hadn’t even made an appearance for breakfast.